Who conducts the survey?

 Have any of the findings been published?

 Yes.
-BLS released estimates for 2003 through 2011.
+BLS has released estimates annually since 2004.
 Numerous national and international newspapers and magazines have published articles featuring ATUS estimates.
 Researchers have also written journal articles and papers using ATUS data.
 Recent results from ATUS are available on this Web site.

 Survey procedures questions